 When it is time to move the the food to the hot zone, you can put it on a platter and then crank the hot side.
 When it maxes, put the food back on.
 You need to get to know your instrument and master the concept.

 A good way to do this is do some dry runs with a good thermometer and without food.
 You cannot trust your grills thermometer.
 You absolutely must get a good digital thermometer for your grill.
 Please read my buyer’s guide to thermometers.
 You should also read my articles on the thermodynamics of cooking and meat science.

-If you add a water pan under the meat you are adding moisture to the atmosphere and if the water pan is above the heat source you are further protecting the meat from direct heat -- the water absorbs heat helping to keep the temperature down.
+If you add a water pan under the meat while using a 2 zone grilling setup, you are adding moisture to the atmosphere.
+And if the water pan is above the heat source you are further protecting the meat from direct heat — the water absorbs heat helping to keep the temperature down.
 Smoking, which is usually done at low temperatures for a long time can dry out the meat, so putting humidity into the atmosphere can help keep the meat moist.
 In addition, moisture mixes with the combustion gases, even on a gas grill, and creates desirable flavors.
 Some smokers, like the Weber Smokey Mountain, come with a water pan.
-That's it in the picture below on the right just beneath the ham and above the charcoal.
+That’s it in the picture below on the right just beneath the ham and above the charcoal.